jcontrerasleyton/flight-prediction-api/api/README.md

 The REST API file structure is the following:

 * `model/pickle_model.pkl` - previously trained logistic regression model
-* `app.py` - API source code, It is responsible for reading the model and making the prediction
+* `app.py` - API source code, is responsible for reading the model and making the prediction based on a request
 * `Dockerfile` - uses a lightweight Python 3.8 image
 * `requirements.txt` - file with the necessary python libraries